cocoju1704/NLP2023/README.md

 # YouTube Sentiment Analysis & Aggregation Tool

 This is a term-project for NLP2023 class(CSE4057) in Hanyang University.
 This project provides a web application for sentiment analysis & aggregation result of YouTube comments.
 On the input of a Youtube video link, it labels the sentimenets of each comment by using our own pretrained BERT model.
-This model was pretrained by the datasets colleced on Youtube comments of news videos, which then was labeled by ChatGPT.(a.k.a ChatGPT labeling)
+This model was pretrained by the datasets colleced on Youtube comments of news videos, which then was labeled by ChatGPT.
-It then aggregates the analysis of each comment and present it to the user by visualizing the result into a bar plot.📊
+It then aggregates the analysis of each comment and present it to the user by visualizing the result into a bar plot.

 ## Purpose
 - To check the performance of ChatGPT on labeling unlabeled dataset.